nordic-institute/X-Road/doc/Protocols/pr-mserv_x-road_protocol_for_management_services.md

 4. OCSP response certifying that the new owner member's signing certificate was valid at the time of creation of the request.
 The content type of this part MUST be *application/octet-stream*.

-The response echoes back the client and the server fields of the request and adds the field *requestId*.
+The response echoes back the server and the newOwner fields of the request and adds the field *requestId*.

 An example of the owner change request and response is given in [Annex A.5](#a5-ownerchange).